7 Best Left Handed Bass Guitars 2022 (For All Budgets!)

 Most Popular Left Handed Bass Guitars

-The two Squiers above are superb basses, no doubt about it.
+The Squier above is a superb bass, no doubt about it.
 But what if you really want that famous name on your headstock?
 Well, the good news is that Fender’s most affordable Player series offers up two excellent left handed bass guitars!

 I say two, but with four different finishes available for each guitar there’s technically eight!

-As with the Squier Classic Vibe series we have the choice between an excellent precision bass and a jazz bass.
+For the Fender Player basses, we have the choice between an excellent precision bass and a jazz bass.
 Those are the Fender Player Precision bass, and the Fender Player Jazz bass.

 The Player Series is Fender’s most affordable line of instruments, produced in the brand’s Mexican factory to help keep costs down.
 These are professional-level basses that will last you for life – the value for money here is astonishing.